mvolkmann/blog/src/zig.md

 Float literals coerce to any float type and integer literals coerce to any integer type.

+The standard library defines many functions in `std.math` that return or test for "not a number" (nan) and infinity (positive and negative) values for specific number types.

+Floating point operations are performed in strict mode by default.
+This means the generated code checks for overflows and underflows and triggers an error if they occur.
+Code can opt into optimized mode to turn off these checks with `@setFloatMode(.Optimized);`.

 ### Non-primitive Types

 The following is summary of Zig types from the Ziglings exercise #058.